PhotoPay/photopay-android/README.md

 ##### `String getCountry()`
 Returns the country where the Driver's License has been issued or null if country is unknown.

-## <a name="australianDL"></a> Scanning Australian driver's licences
+## <a name="australianDL_front"></a> Scanning front side of Australian driver's licences

-This section will discuss the setting up of Australian Driver's Licence recognizer and obtaining results from it.
+This section will discuss the setting up of Australian Driver's Licence front side recognizer and obtaining results from it.

-### Setting up Australian Driver's Licence recognizer
+### Setting up Australian Driver's Licence front side recognizer

-To activate Australian Driver's Licence recognizer, you need to create [AustralianDLFrontSideRecognizerSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkid/australia/driversLicense/front/AustralianDLFrontSideRecognizerSettings.html) and add it to `RecognizerSettings` array.
+To activate Australian Driver's Licence front side recognizer, you need to create [AustralianDLFrontSideRecognizerSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkid/australia/driversLicense/front/AustralianDLFrontSideRecognizerSettings.html) and add it to `RecognizerSettings` array.
 You can use the following code snippet to perform that:

 ```java
 private RecognizerSettings[] setupSettingsArray() {